 The 26 children cared for at KEL are both girls and boys, aged 6 to 19 years old.
 They all attend school with dreams about being doctors, teachers, police officers, and engineers.
 Our hope is that each one has an opportunity to realize those dreams and break through the cycle of poverty!

 The John Foundation

-Global Hope supports four children’s homes through the John Foundation.
+Global Hope supports five children’s homes through the John Foundation.
 They are located in two different areas in Hyderabad, the capital city of Telangana.
 Each area is designed so that the children from different homes can interact with one another regularly.
-They often participate together in Bible studies, summer camps, after school activities, and church.
+They often participate together in Bible studies, summer camps, after-school activities, and church.

 Each home has ten children cared for by a Christian house-mom.
 All the children attend English Medium Schools and are encouraged to strive for excellence.
 In fact, many have won academic awards and sports achievements at their schools.

 - Hope Girls’ Home, opened in 2013

 - Hope Boys’ Home, opened in 2015